1 day in Malaga: Complete Itinerary

 Eat Lunch at Atarazanas Market

 This yummy lunch spot is known as Mercado Central by the Malagueños, and there’s nothing you can’t find here.
-This is a great spot for some affordable and authentic Spanish grub, and I think it’s a must for your 1 day in Malaga.
+This is a great spot for some affordable and authentic Spanish grub, and I think it’s a must for your 1 day in Málaga.

-Stroll through Malaga Park and the Marina
+Stroll through Málaga Park and the Marina

-I suggest taking your lunch to go so you can munch as you stroll through Parque de Malaga, which is lined with palm trees and benches.
+I suggest taking your lunch to go so you can munch as you stroll through Parque de Málaga, which is lined with palm trees and benches.
 This is the perfect place to sit down and enjoy your food as you listen to the trees rustle in the cool breeze and spot exotic plants nearby.

 If you have a love for sailboats, yachts, and cruise liners, then let your fascination take you to the marina where they’re all docked in the port.

-Get Artsy at Centro Pompidou Malaga
+Get Artsy at Centro Pompidou Málaga

-I didn’t know what to expect when I came to Malaga, so when I stumbled upon the big rainbow cube I thought maybe whoever invented the Rubik’s Cube must’ve been from Malaga, too.
+I didn’t know what to expect when I came to Málaga, so when I stumbled upon the big rainbow cube I thought maybe whoever invented the Rubik’s Cube must’ve been from Málaga, too.
 (Fun fact: it was actually invented by a Hungarian named Ernő Rubik).

-I later found out that this futuristic rainbow cube has become an emblem of Malaga.
+I later found out that this futuristic rainbow cube has become an emblem of M´laga.
 You can venture inside to find a large contemporary art collection of photography, design, architecture, videos, and more.
 The Pompidou Museum is another testament to Málaga’s revival as an arts destination (along with all the other museums I mentioned earlier).

 Visit Malagueta Beach

 Ok, who doesn’t love a super touristy huge sign?
 I know I’m a sucker for one!
 Malagueta Beach is the nearest beach to the downtown area.
-It’s pretty crowded almost all the time, but it’s still a great beach to check out since it’s nearby, and you only have 1 day in Malaga (tear!).
+It’s pretty crowded almost all the time, but it’s still a great beach to check out since it’s nearby, and you only have 1 day in Málaga (tear!).

 If you want to skip the rest of the itinerary and just stay at the beach, I’m not stopping you!
 You can lounge at the beach all day if you want because there’s everything you would need: food, convenience stores, and affordable umbrella and chair rentals.